Take over an existing conda environment

 Mixing conda and pip requires care.
 Always install conda packages first, then pip packages.
 If you conda install something after using pip, conda doesn’t know about pip’s packages and can overwrite or break them.
 The safe ordering is: build the conda environment, then add pip packages at the end.

-The environment.yml captures this split with the pip: subsection under dependencies.
+The environment.yml captures the conda/pip split with the pip: subsection under dependencies.
 When you export the environment later, both conda and pip packages are included.

 Export the environment for teammates